Nomination Period Now Closed for 2014. Deadline to submit was April 1, 2014.

 Oklahoma-based libraries, museums, and collecting institutions could nominate one item from their collection that they consider to be "at risk" and that they believe would engage the public’s attention.
 Twenty five organizations were accepted into the program.
 Public voting for the "People's Choice" winner ended on June 1.
 Votes are being tallied and the one item receiving the most votes will receive the “People’s Choice Award.”
 The other nine items will be selected by a panel of historians, conservators, and other experts who will take into consideration the importance of the item to Oklahoma.
 This method is used to ensure a level playing field for smaller, rural organizations.

-The Top Ten Artifacts, as determined by the public and the experts, will receive the designation of a “Most Endangered Artifact” and efforts will be made to provide for their care.
+The Top Ten Artifacts, as determined by the public and the experts, received the designation of a “Most Endangered Artifact” and efforts will be made to provide for their care.

 Frequently Asked Questions: